Sacramento, CA 95818

 About Judith Johnson

-Since moving to California in 2016, I have noticed changes in my color palette which I attribute to the climate and latitude.
+I didn’t know a soul in Sacramento when I moved here from Austin TX in 2016.
+Since then, I have been building a following of collectors and exhibiting my work around California.
 You can make an appointment to visit my studio by emailing me.
 My website and Instagram provide samples of my work, but there is always much more to see.